cchudzicki-ocw-testing/res.ll-004-spring-2022/content/pages/bluetooth-hide-and-seek.md

  What is PACT?

-[PACT’s](https://pact.mit.edu/wp-content/uploads/2020/05/PACT-Mission-and-Approach-2020-05-19-.pdf) mission is to enhance contact tracing in pandemic response by designing exposure detection functions in personal digital communication devices that have maximal public health utility while preserving privacy. **The PACT team is a partnership among cryptographers, physicians, privacy experts, scientists and engineers**.
+[PACT’s](https://pact.mit.edu/wp-content/uploads/2020/05/PACT-Mission-and-Approach-2020-05-19-.pdf) mission is to enhance contact tracing in pandemic response by designing exposure detection functions in personal digital communication devices that have maximal public health utility while preserving privacy. **The PACT team is a partnership among cryptographers, physicians, privacy experts, scientists, and engineers**.

 {{< resource uuid="906fa1ec-b23c-4731-ae2d-dfa7f1012c11" >}}